Are you on the lookout for the best dog food for picky eaters?

 - Less convenient as needs to be reconstituted with water

-Instead of using conventional high heat processes that cause dog foods to lose their nutritional value, the team at Ziwi Peak use an air drying technique which effectively kills any bacteria and ensures that all the goodness of the natural ingredients in their recipes remains intact.
+Instead of using conventional high heat processes that cause dog foods to lose their nutritional value, the team at Ziwi Peak uses an air-drying technique that effectively kills any bacteria and ensures that all the goodness of the natural ingredients in their recipes remains intact.

-Free from hormones, artificial additives and chemical preservatives, and allergens such as wheat, grains, and corn, Ziwi Peak air dried dog food is perfect for picky eaters with allergies, sensitive stomachs, and other health issues.
+Free from hormones, artificial ingredients, additives, chemical preservatives, and allergens such as wheat, grains, and corn, Ziwi Peak air-dried dog food is perfect for picky eaters with allergies, sensitive stomachs, and other health issues.

 - Available in a wide range of 6 different flavors